icub-tech-iit/training-programming-best-practices/unittest-course-part/src/TRAINING.md

 ## 5.1.
 How to
 When using gMock,

-- first, you use some simple macros to describe the interface you want to mock, and they will expand to the implementation of your mock class;
+- first, you use some simple macros to describe the interface you want to mock, and they will expand to the implementation of your mock class.
-- next, you create some mock objects and specify their expectations and behaviour using an intuitive syntax;
+- next, you create some mock objects and specify their expectations and behaviour using an intuitive syntax.
 - then you exercise code that uses the mock objects. gMock will catch any violation of the expectations as soon as it arises.

 ## 5.2.
 MOCK vs STUB